PRICING STRATEGY

 THREE TIER PRICING

 Of course, if you want the best of all worlds, figure out a three-tier pricing model, with a base, standard and premium version.
 Most products and services have three tiers because it drives volume and profit.
-3-tier pricing gives customers choice, which customers love when trying to make a decision.
+3-tier pricing gives customers choices, which customers love when trying to make a decision.
 3-tier pricing also drives incremental demand by attracting different customer segments with various price sensitivities.

-The key to 3-tier pricing is to optimize the features and benefits of the three tiers in a way to shape the demand for the three value propositions and ultimately maximize profitability.
+The key to 3-tier pricing is to optimize the features and benefits of the three tiers in a way to shape the demand for the three value propositions and ultimately maximizes profitability.
 You can use conjoint analysis to help optimize the feature sets and pricing of the three tiers, while also informing the potential demand curves.
 3-tier pricing is one of the easiest ways to grow sales.

 PRICING STRATEGY PROJECT